Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 \subsection{Implementation details of Encoding/Decoding Operations}

-In graph terminology, nodes (sometimes referred as equations) are represented as graph vertices and node relationships are represented by edges of the graph.
+In graph theory terminology, nodes (sometimes referred to as equations) are represented by graph vertices and node relationships by edges of the graph.
 There are three types of nodes in a 3-D bipartite graph; \textit{data} nodes, \textit{coding} nodes and \textit{check} nodes.
-The coding nodes represent a set of linear combinations of data nodes generated through a predetermined mathematical function such as Exclusive Or (XOR) logic operation.
+The coding nodes represent a set of linear combinations of data nodes generated through a predetermined mathematical function such as XOR logic operation.
 Check nodes represent all the local sets of data and coding nodes for which a certain mathematical relationship is satisfied such as even or odd \textit{parity}.
-A simple mathematical function that is used by Founsure 1.0 is XOR operation that utilizes multiple data blocks and generate a single block of information as a result of XOR logic operation.
-We use $f$ flag to indicate the file name, $k$ to indicate the total number data nodes/sysmbols where $b$ of these are the original user data nodes/symbols, $n$ to indicate the total number of coding nodes/symbols and $t$ to indicate the number of bytes to store per node/symbol.
+A simple mathematical function used by Founsure is the region XOR operation that operates over multiple data blocks of the same size and generates a single block of information.
+We use $f$ flag to indicate the file name, $k$ to indicate the total number of data nodes/symbols where $b$ of these are the original user data nodes/symbols, $n$ to indicate the total number of coding nodes/symbols, and $t$ to indicate the number of bytes to store per node/symbol.

-In \textbf{FounsureEnc} function, data file with \textit{filesize} bytes is partitioned into multiple $b \times t$ bytes and each partition is encoded independently as shown in Figure \ref{encoder_struc}.
-As of version 1.0, \textit{partition coupling} is not supported between distinct partitions i.e., partitions are processed independent of eachother.
+In {founsureEnc} function, data file with \textit{filesize} bytes is partitioned into multiple $b \times t$ bytes and each partition is encoded independently as shown in Figure \ref{encoder_struc}.
+With the current version, \textit{partition coupling} is not supported between distinct partitions i.e., partitions are processed independently of each other.
 This technique is currently under investigation and might have interesting performance improvements to our design/implementation in analogy to spatially-coupled LDPC codes \cite{SCLDPC}.
-However, coupling may have different effects in case of partial disk failures and may lead to non-uniform decoding performance across partitions.
+However, the coupling may have different effects for partial disk failures and may eventually lead to non-uniform decoding performances across partitions.

-If \textit{filesize} is not a multiple of $b \times t$ bytes, then we use zero padding to make \textit{filesize} a multiple. \textbf{FounsureEnc} also checks whether $s | n$.
+If \textit{filesize} is not a multiple of $b \times t$ bytes, then we use zero padding to make \textit{filesize} a multiple.
+On the otherhand, {founsureEnc} also checks whether $s$ divides $n$ ($s | n$).
 If not, the least largest $n$ is selected automatically to satisfy $s | n$.
-Such a necessary correction enables us to store exact same amount of information bytes across different failure domains.
-This is particularly important if the underlying storage mediums share the same physical durability against failures.
+Such a requirement enables us to store exact same amount of information bytes across different failure domains.
+This is particularly relevant to a balanced system design where the underlying storage devices are of the same type, quality and equally resilient against various types of failures.